 History of Bengals

-In the 1960s, the Bengal was developed as a hybrid between Asian Leopard Cats and a variety of domestic cats.
+In the 1960s, the Bengal was developed as a hybrid between Asian Leopard Cats and a variety of domestic cats with a lofty goal: to develop a breed that had the exotic look of a wild cat, but with a friendly disposition ideally suited to a family pet.
 Bengals were studied in the 70’s because of their ‘immunity’ to feline leukemia, an incorrect assumption that was debunked later on.
-Bengals were finally recognized as a breed with The International Cat Association in 1983 and since then have been recognized in several colours and patterns for competitions and shows including brown, mink, sepia, silver, spotted, marbled and seal lynx point.
+Bengals were finally recognized as a breed with The International Cat Association in 1986 and since then have been recognized in several colours and patterns for competitions and shows including brown, mink, sepia, silver, spotted, marbled, and seal lynx point.